-IT-40 Back Page instructions cont'd...
+Back page instructions cont'd...

-If either of these cases apply to you, you must complete Schedule IT-2210 (or IT-2210A if your income was seasonal) to see if you owe a penalty or if you meet an exception.
-If you owe this penalty, attach Schedules IT-2210 or IT-2210A to your tax return and write the penalty amount on Form IT-40, line 32.
+If either of these cases applies to you, you must complete Schedule IT-2210 (or IT-2210A if your income was seasonal) to see if you owe a penalty or meet an exception.
+If you owe this penalty, attach Schedules IT-2210 or IT-2210A to your tax return and write the penalty amount on Form IT-40PNR, line 30.

-Farmers and fishermen should see the special instructions on page 32.
+Farmers and fishermen should see the special instructions on page 36.